What kinds of companies will be the most important in the future?

 What kinds of stories will we tell?

 We will be much more risk-aware and how we share our folklore will reflect it.
 Even on an individual level, people and institutions will be facing the true cost of their risks.
-Telling stories about how we manage our risks as families and individuals—how we reduce the risks of floods, adapt to storms, contend with heat—will be as mundane as talking about the weather.
+Telling stories about how we manage our risks as families and individuals—how we reduce the risks of floods, adapt to storms, contend with heat—will be as mundane as talking about the weather in the future.

 Furthermore, stories of shared experiences related to humanitarian conflicts, natural- and climate-driven disasters will become ubiquitous and no longer the exclusive domain of specific geographies or communities.